dogue/tinkernel/README.md

 Nevertheless, I welcome to you take a look at it in all it's awfulness.
 If you'd like start a similar project, you can find some useful links below.

+The name is a double play on words, "tin kernel" as in "flimsy", and (tinker)nel as in tinkering with things.

 ## Links

 * [Writing an OS kernel in Odin](https://bumbread.substack.com/p/writing-an-os-kernel-in-odin)